Treinetic/ImageArtist/README.md

 ## Usage ( Let's Dive In )

-###Very Basics
+### Very Basics

-* Load Image, Mostely of the Classes Extends the Image class so if you know how to load an Image then you know how to use most of the library classes
+* Load Image, Most of the Classes Extends the Image class so if you know how to load an Image then you know how to use most of the library classes

 ```php
 $image = new Image("./morning.jpeg");
 ```
 **Note :** Remember to import ( use ) the class first, see demo folder for more complete code.

 * Image Resizing

 ```php
 $image->scale(40); //scales the image 40%
 $image->scaleToHeight(1024); //scales the image keeping height 1024
 $image->scaleToWidth(1024); //scales the image keeping width 1024